-First Light Festival runs continuously across the summer solstice weekend, from midday on Saturday the 22nd of June, through to midday on Sunday the 23rd.
-Join us on Lowestoft South Beach through changing tides, light and darkness, sun and stars for a unique shared experience with music, dance, film, talks, walks, sports and workshops as well as the best local and regional food, drinks and produce.
-Our festival site sprawls out across the promenades and gardens to offer arts, activities and entertainment in a beautiful seaside setting.
+First Light Festival runs continuously across the summer solstice weekend, from midday on Saturday the 21st of June, through to midday on Sunday the 22rd.
+On Lowestoft South Beach through changing tides, light and darkness, sun and stars - a unique shared experience with music, dance, film, talks, walks, sports and workshops as well as the best local and regional food, drinks and produce.
+The festival site sprawls out across the promenades and gardens to offer arts, activities and entertainment in a beautiful seaside setting.

 26th - 28th June 2020 - Felixstowe Book Festival